-CCR that is above the water maintains a high level of moisture content due to the application of additional slurry mixture to cell 2 and cell 3 of the Bottom Ash Basin.
+CCR that is above the water maintains a high level of moisture content due to the application of additional slurry mixture to the Bottom Ash Basin.

-A crusting agent was applied to the CCR material that is above the water level of cell 1 of the Bottom Ash Basin.
+A crusting agent was re-applied to the CCR material disturbed during operational activities that is above the water level Bottom Ash Basin.